John Lyde Wilson

 John Lyde Wilson (May 24, 1784 – February 12, 1849) was the 49th Governor of South Carolina from 1822 to 1824 and an ardent supporter of dueling.

 Early life and career

 Born in Marlboro County, Wilson studied law in Baltimore and was admitted to the South Carolina bar in 1807.
 He practiced law in Georgetown and became active in politics by being elected to three non-consecutive terms to the South Carolina House of Representatives.
 Wilson gained election to the South Carolina Senate in 1818 and was chosen by his colleagues to be the president of the senate.
 In 1822, the General Assembly elected him as Governor of South Carolina for a two-year term.

-As Governor
+Governor

 Governor Wilson believed in states' rights and assailed the U.S. Congress for carrying out internal improvements as a result of revenues brought in by the tariff of 1824.
 During his term as governor, Wilson advocated the humane reform of the Negro Laws and backed the incorporation of the Medical College of South Carolina in 1823.